 While other parties with specific interest may also respond, they are strongly encouraged to participate in the respective community processes; as the ability of the ICG to assimilate substantive contributions from outside of those communities may be limited.

-Communities are asked to adhere to open and inclusive process in developing their responses, so that all community members may fully participate in and observe those processes.
-Communities are asked also to actively seek out and encourage wider participation by any parties with interest in their response.
+Communities are asked to adhere to open and inclusive processes in developing their responses, so that all community members may fully participate in and observe those processes.
+Communities are also asked to actively seek out and encourage wider participation by any other parties with interest in their response.

-A major challenge of the ICG will be to identify and help to reconcile differences between submissions, in order to produce a single plan for the transition of IANA stewardship.
+A major challenge of the ICG will be to identify and help reconcile differences between submissions, in order to produce a single plan for the transition of IANA stewardship.
 Proposals should therefore focus on those elements that are considered to be truly essential to the transition of their specific IANA functions.
 Where possible and appropriate, distinct alternative options should be identified.

-Requested Information Elements To Be Addressed in Proposals
+Requested Information Elements to be Addressed in Proposals

-The 3 customer communities of IANA – representing Names, Numbers and Protocol Parameters – are each asked to submit a proposal which addresses the following aspects of their own individual community requirements/arrangements.
-It is recognized that in at least one case, a community may comprise distinct and separable sub-communities; and in such cases separate distinct responses may be provided, on an understanding that such responses will be largely distinct and involve minimal conflict or incompatibility between them.
+The three customer communities of IANA – representing Names, Numbers and Protocol Parameters – are each asked to submit a proposal which addresses the following aspects of their own individual community requirements/arrangements.
+It is recognized that a community may comprise distinct and separable sub-communities; and in such cases separate distinct responses may be necessary, on an understanding that such responses will be largely distinct and involve minimal conflict or incompatibility between them.

 Proposals are requested to address the following questions in as much detail possible, and according to the suggested format/structure, to allow the ICG to more easily assimilate the results.
-While each question is narrowly defined to allow for comparability of answers, respondents are encouraged to provide further information in explanatory sections, including descriptive summaries of policies/practices and associated references to source documents of such policies/practices.
+While each question is narrowly defined to allow for comparison between answers, respondents are encouraged to provide further information in explanatory sections, including descriptive summaries of policies/practices and associated references to source documents of specific policies/practices.
 In this way, the responses to the questionnaire will be useful at the operational level as well as to the broader stakeholder communities.

 1. IANA Activities/Services